-The New Jersey Cannabis Regulatory, Enforcement, Assistance, and Marketplace Modernization Act ("CREAMMA") prohibits New Jersey employers from taking adverse employment actions against employees who lawfully use cannabis outside of work.
-However, the Act permits employers to make employment decisions if employees are under the influence at work, but requires the employer only to make decisions when supported by observations from a certified Workplace Impairment Recognition Expert ("Expert").
+The New Jersey Cannabis Regulatory Enforcement Assistance and Marketplace Modernization Act ("CREAMMA") prohibits New Jersey employers from taking adverse employment actions against employees who lawfully use cannabis outside of work and perform their work under the influence.
+However, the Act permits employers to make employment decisions if employees are under the influence at work, but requires the employer only to make decisions when supported by observations of a certified Workplace Impairment Recognition Expert ("Expert").
 Even though the law was passed in February 2021, the State of New Jersey has yet to approve and adopt the Expert training program and certification.